mjbots/moteus/RELEASING.md

 2. For firmware: flash on representative hardware and run your validation suite.
 For python: `pip install` the wheel into a fresh venv and exercise `moteus_tool` against a device.
 For cpp: build a downstream project against the tag.
+For rust: build a downstream project against the tag (`moteus = { git = ..., tag = "rust/vX.Y.Z" }`) and exercise it against a device.
 3. When satisfied, publish.
 Either click "Publish release" in the UI,
    or: